NISP-GmbH/SLURM/README.md

 ## Features
 - Can be installed with and without accounting support
-- Can use an alredy installed MySQL/MariaDB server
+- Can use an already installed MySQL/MariaDB server
 - Can install MariaDB

 ## How to install with interaction